BuzzFeed News: History

-BuzzFeed News began as a division of BuzzFeed in December 2011 with the appointment of Ben Smith as editor-in-chief.
+BuzzFeed News began as a division of BuzzFeed in December 2011 with the appointment of Ben Smith from Politico as editor-in-chief.
 In 2013, Pulitzer Prize winner Mark Schoofs of ProPublica was hired as head of investigative reporting.
 By 2016, BuzzFeed News had 20 investigative journalists.
-The British division of BuzzFeed News is headed by Janine Gibson, formerly of The Guardian.
-Notable coverage includes a 2012 partnership with the BBC on match-fixing in professional tennis, and inequities in the U.S. H-2 guest worker program, reporting of which won a National Magazine Award.
+The British division of BuzzFeed News was headed by Janine Gibson, formerly of The Guardian.
+Notable coverage included a 2012 partnership with the BBC on match-fixing in professional tennis, and inequities in the U.S. H-2 guest worker program, reporting of which won a National Magazine Award.

-A 2017 study in the journal Journalism which compared news articles by BuzzFeed and The New York Times found that BuzzFeed News largely follows established rules of journalism.
+A 2017 study in the journal Journalism, which compared news articles by BuzzFeed and The New York Times, found that BuzzFeed News largely followed established rules of journalism.
 Both publications predominantly used inverted pyramid news format, and journalists' opinions were absent from the majority of articles of both.
 Both BuzzFeed News and the Times predominantly covered government and politics, and predominantly used politicians, government, and law enforcement as sources.
 In contrast, BuzzFeed News devoted more articles to social issues such as protests and LGBT issues, more frequently quoted ordinary people, less frequently covered crime and terrorism, and had fewer articles focusing on negative aspects of an issue.

 On July 18, 2018, BuzzFeed News moved from a section of the BuzzFeed site to its own domain, BuzzFeedNews.com, with a Trending News Bar and programmatic advertisements.

-In January 2019, it laid off 15% of its staff.
+In January 2019, it laid off 15% of its staff, putting an end to its national news desk.

-In May 2020, it announced that it would be closing its Australia and United Kingdom operations.
+In May 2020, Smith left BuzzFeed News to become a media columnist for The New York Times.
+Schoofs succeeded him as editor-in-chief.
+BuzzFeed announced that it would be closing its Australia and United Kingdom news operations.

 In March 2022, the company announced that it was in the process of cutting staff positions in an attempt to position itself for profitability.
 Editor-in-chief Mark Schoofs, deputy editor-in-chief Tom Namako, and executive editor of investigations Ariel Kaminer announced their departures.
 Staff buyout offers were made to reporters on the investigations, science, politics and inequality desks.
 Approximately half of the company's 100 reporters were offered buyout deals.

+On April 20, 2023, BuzzFeed announced it would shut down BuzzFeed News as part of a 15% workforce cut.
+Approximately 180 jobs were at that time reported to have been expected to be cut, and the shutdown was at that time reported to be expected to be gradual.
+According to Digiday, changes to news-related policies of social media platforms such as Facebook were indicated as a factor in the decision.
+BuzzFeed, Inc. refocused news efforts into HuffPost, also indicating that some employees previously hired at BuzzFeed News may be rehired either there or at BuzzFeed.com.